What Not To Do In a French Bakery (9 no-no’s)

 French bakeries often look very welcoming, but there’s an unspoken code.
 Break it, and you might get a cold stare instead of a warm croissant!

-1. Don’t Say “Baguette” Without Specifying Which One
+1. Don’t Say “Baguette” Unless You Want The Cheap One

 There are multiple types including baguette tradition (handmade, better quality, no additives) vs. baguette classique (cheaper, factory-made).
 Asking for just “une baguette” means you’ll likely get the latter by default – typically 1€ to 1.40€.